DIPSAS/SwarmManagement/README.md

         - -> SwarmManagement start
     - Stop Swarm with:
         - -> SwarmManagement stop
+    - Restart Swarm with:
+        - -> SwarmManagement restart
+    - Deploy/Update or Remove a single stack:
+        - -> SwarmManagement stack -deploy `<stack_name>`
+        - -> SwarmManagement stack -remove `<stack_name>`
+        - Or deploy/remove all stacks with the `--all` attribute:
+            - -> SwarmManagement stack -deploy --all
+            - -> SwarmManagement stack -remove --all
+    - Create or Remove a single network:
+        - -> SwarmManagement network -create `<network_name>`
+        - -> SwarmManagement network -remove `<network_name>`
+        - Or deploy/remove all networks with the `--all` attribute:
+            - -> SwarmManagement network -create --all
+            - -> SwarmManagement network -remove --all
+    - Create or Remove a single config:
+        - -> SwarmManagement config -create `<config_name>`
+        - -> SwarmManagement config -remove `<config_name>`
+        - Or deploy/remove all configs with the `--all` attribute:
+            - -> SwarmManagement stack -create --all
+            - -> SwarmManagement stack -remove --all
+    - Create or Remove a single secret:
+        - -> SwarmManagement secret -create `<secret_name>`
+        - -> SwarmManagement secret -remove `<secret_name>`
+        - Or deploy/remove all secrets with the `--all` attribute:
+            - -> SwarmManagement secret -create --all
+            - -> SwarmManagement secret -remove --all
     - SwarmManagement uses the `swarm-management.yml` file by default to configure the swarm.
     - Additional info is found by asking SwarmManagement:
         - -> SwarmManagement -help
+        - -> SwarmManagement stack -help
+        - -> SwarmManagement network -help
+        - -> SwarmManagement config -help
+        - -> SwarmManagement secret -help

 Please have a look at an example of use here:
 - https://github.com/DIPSAS/SwarmManagement/tree/master/example